 » Average performers – 70%

 Some HR professionals believe that while carrying out the performance management process, a bell curve graph is the best way to identify the top performers and under-performers, whereas others believe it compels the appraiser to use a forced rating instead of a fair one.
 However, the truth lies somewhere in between.
 Let us explore some advantages and disadvantages of using a bell curve for appraisal from the organizational perspective.

 Identify Top Performers through the Bell Curve Grading

-The forced ranking compels managers to make decisions and differentiate between the performances of different employees.
-Those who are identified as high performers are rewarded; they feel motivated and work harder to grow in the company.
-Their growth and career plans can be developed suitably and initiatives taken to retain them within the company.
+The forced ranking compels managers to make decisions and differentiate between different employees.
+Those who are identified as high-top performers are rewarded: they feel motivated and work harder to grow in the company.
+Their growth and career plans can be developed suitably, and initiatives taken to retain them within the company.
 This not only helps retain the top talent but also builds succession pipelines.

 Manage Lenient and Strict Ratings of Managers

 The bell curve is perhaps the only method that can be used by the organization to manage leniency and strictness of managers’ ratings.
-Lenient ratings mean a larger cluster of employees in a high-rating group (a right-skewed bell-curve), and strict ratings mean large numbers of employees in a low-rating group (a left-skewed bell curve).
-These unbalanced ratings may demotivate high performers and retain mediocre employees.
-The average manager has a tendency to rate on a lenient scale.
+Lenient scores mean a larger cluster of employees in a high-rating group (a right-skewed bell-curve), and strict scores mean large numbers of employees in a low-rating group (a left-skewed bell curve).
+These unbalanced scoring may demotivate high performers and retain mediocre employees.
+The average manager tends to rate on a lenient scale.

 Identify Suitability of Employees in a Job Position

 An underperforming employee may be more suited for another position in the company.
 The forced ranking with adequate analysis and HR intervention can identify other positions for employees.
 By digging deeper into the competencies, strengths and career plans of employees and placing them in positions which map better to their capabilities, HR can play a key role in employee development.